JonathanReeve/jonreeve.com/cv.md

  * presented at [The Humanities and Technology Camp](http://newyork2012.thatcamp.org/)

 **Aug.
 2012** Articles in [*The Manifesto in Literature*](http://www.cengage.com/search/productOverview.do;jsessionid=4FD757A6BD2DD6A4F5D0D81734BF2911?N=197&Ntk=P_EPI&Ntt=315361985178615732812460845631655972971&Ntx=mode+matchallpartial), Thomas Riggs & Company

+ * "Richard Stallman: The GNU Manifesto"
- * "John Perry Barlow: A Declaration of the Independence of Cyberspace," "Richard Stallman: The GNU Manifesto," "Huey Newton: The Black Panther Party Platform," "Anselme Bellegarrigue: Anarchist Manifesto," "Emma Goldman: Anarchism, What it Really Stands For," "Rosa Luxemburg: The Spartacus Manifesto."
+ * "John Perry Barlow: A Declaration of the Independence of Cyberspace"
+ * "Huey Newton: The Black Panther Party Platform"
+ * "Anselme Bellegarrigue: Anarchist Manifesto"
+ * "Emma Goldman: Anarchism, What it Really Stands For"
+ * "Rosa Luxemburg: The Spartacus Manifesto."

 **Dec.
 2011** *[The Art of Good Behavior](http://jonreeve.com/behaviour)*, a digital literary archive in TEI XML of a 19th-century etiquette manual